brunodemorais/brunodemorais/README.md

-Hi, Welcome to my GitHub Profile.
-If you don't know me yet, i'm an economist by education and data guy by trade.
+Hi, welcome to my GitHub Profile.
+If you don't know me yet, i'm an applied economist by education and data guy by trade.
 I've got adjacent depth in data analytics, data engineering and data science — not “jack of all trades”, but someone who can bridge disciplines.
 Right now I’m working at **@Hotmart-org**.

 I value data quality, strong analytical foundations, and pragmatic solutions that scale.